For teaching purposes:

-Notations on stone, bone and clay have been known from as far back as 16,000 bce., according to Marija Gimbutas in "The Language of the Goddess", but true writing did not come into being until the oldest known clay tablets were written in the City of Uruk some time before 3000 bce. in a pictographic script.
+Notations on stone, bone and clay have been known from as far back as 16,000 bce., according to Marija Gimbutas in "The Language of the Goddess".
+The Igbo of southern Nigeria are known to have written texts on sticks and clay vessels (See: Acholonu), but most writing did not come into being until the clay tablets were written in the City of Uruk some time before 3000 bce. in a pictographic script.
 This script evolved into the extremely durable cuneiform script by 2,800 bce.., which was used on clay for nearly 3,000 years.
-The first translation efforts were made around 1850 but no real progress occurred until 1923 when the first Sumerian grammar appeared.
+The first translation efforts were made around 1850 but no real progress occurred until 1923 when the first Samerian grammar appeared.
 In the intervening period, masses of clay tablets had been found and distributed to museums around the world.
 Many were treated as curiosities, carelessly dug up, stored without protection and often separated from the ones they were found with and even knocked in half to bring in more money.
 Much effort has now gone into reading them, but there still remains a massive amount to be done.
 In the meantime, the political uncertainties in Iraq have seen to it that excavation was effectively stopped.
 Whole libraries are thought to await discovery, to be brought to light by the next generations of students.
 A Goddess is given credit for the invention of writing:

 ni - isa ' ba

-Sumerian is closely tied in with the Akkadian language, which is supposed to be a Semitic language.
-Akkadian myths were told in Sumerian, Hittite, Hurrian and Akkadian.
-Sumerian words have few, or no, vowels, but Akkadian words have vowels.
-The Akkadian writers appear to have considered Sumerian to be a classical language, similar to our academics using Latin.
-People in positions of command had their names designed in Sumerian, such as King Sargon:
+Samerian is closely tied in with the Akkadian language, which is supposed to be a Semitic language.
+Akkadian myths were told in Samerian, Hittite, Hurrian and Akkadian.
+Samerian words have few, or no, vowels, but Akkadian words have vowels.
+The Akkadian writers appear to have considered Samerian to be a classical language, similar to our academics using Latin.
+People in positions of command had their names designed in Samerian, such as King Sargon:

 .sa - ar. - .go - on.